RegExp

 /u

-: matching code points [ES6]In the previous subsection, we encountered problems when we wanted to match a code point with more than one UTF-16 code unit – such as 🙂.
+: characters are code points ES6In the previous subsection, we encountered problems when we wanted to match a code point with more than one UTF-16 code unit – such as 🙂.
 Flag /u

-enables support for this kind of code point and fixes those problems.
+enables support for code points and fixes those problems.

 with one to six hexadecimal digits: